-Proposed revisions Niagara's comments Text = Province removed Text = Province added Text = Province removed Text = Province added Text = Niagara removed Text = Niagara added lanning and growth i a) financially viat demonstrated and dinated and integrated with land management so that they are to le over their life cycle, which through asset management projected need to the current and t : may be blanning; 1.6.6 Sewa age, Water and Sto rmwater 1.6.6.1 P a) direct and accordevelopment use and optime 1. municing water is 2. private communication with a communication water is 2. private communication water is 4. can be which is 2. prepar 3. is feas with all lifecycles and uranter integrate services or distributions. and water services shall: commodate expected forecaste at in a manner that promotes ization of existing: coal sewage services and mure services; and communal sewage services unal water services, where me e services and municipal water available or feasible; ese systems are provided in a sustained by the water resources such services rely; es for the impacts of a change ble, and financially viable and regulatory requirements over e; and s human health and safety, a environment; conservation and water use cing and land use considerate clanning process; and the efficient nicipal and private unicipal er services a manner urces upon ing climate; d complies their and the efficiency; Separate to climate change adds a new dimension to the service extensions and the services.
+Proposed revisions Niagara's comments Text = Province removed Text = Province added Text = Province removed Text = Province added Text = Niagara removed Text = Niagara added lanning and growth i a) financially viat demonstrated and dinated and integrated with land management so that they are to le over their life cycle, which through asset management projected need to the current and t : may be blanning; 1.6.6 Sewa age, Water and Sto rmwater 1.6.6.1 P a) direct and accordevelopment use and optime 1. municing water is 2. private communication with a communication water is 2. private communication with a communication water is 2. prepar 3. is feas with all lifecycles and user integrate services or distribution water integrate services and optimized water integrate water integrate services and optimized water integrate and water services shall: commodate expected forecaste at in a manner that promotes ization of existing: coal sewage services and mure services; and communal sewage services unal water services, where me e services and municipal water available or feasible; ese systems are provided in a sustained by the water resources such services rely; es for the impacts of a change ble, and financially viable and regulatory requirements over e; and s human health and safety, a environment; conservation and water use cing and land use considerate clanning process; and the efficient nicipal and private unicipal er services a manner urces upon ing climate; d complies their and the efficiency; Separate to climate change adds a new dimension to the service extensions and the services.
 Specifically, the adplaces the onus on upper-assess and justify whether extended and/or connected recognize the impacts of sts, thus the addition of climate II intentioned. , Staff notes the term "feasible" e consideration of municipal use of communal and partial ddition of the term "feasible" and lower-tier municipalities to municipal services can be that lacks clarity in application. to establish assessment